adobe/aem-spa-project-archetype/README.md

 - `artifactId`(default is `${groupId}.${projectName}`) - Maven artifact "root" artifactId, is suffixed for the individual modules
 - `version` (default is `1.0.0-SNAPSHOT`) - Maven artifact version
 - `package` (default is `${groupId}.${projectName}`) - Java class package name
-- `projectName` (default is `my-sample-spa`) - Used for building AEM apps path, content path, conf etc. Should not include spaces or special character.
+- `projectName` (default is `mysamplespa`) - Used for building AEM apps path, content path, conf etc. Should not include spaces or special character.
 - `projectTitle` (default is `My Sample SPA`) - Descriptive project name
 - `componentGroup` (default is `${projectTitle}`) - Name of the component group in AEM Editor
 - `optionFrontend` (default is `react`) - Type of frontent project, allowed options: either angular or react